MS Hands: What You Need to Know

 - Rest – Most MS symptoms improve with rest, and your hands are no different.

-I need my hands for holding my weight while I transfer from a chair to my scooter, for example, so need my hands to stay strong.
-I also drive using hand controls so I can’t afford to lose any more strength.
+I need my hands for holding my weight while I transfer from a chair to my scooter.
+I also drive using hand controls so I cannot afford to lose any more strength.

 The number of tasks we complete each day using our hands is mind-blowing, and I don't know why this did not occur to me years ago when I was stressing out about needing a wheelchair.
 I hope someone comes up with magic hands to fix the problem once and for all!